It’s time to say eNOugh.

 Protective Order – 50B

 A Domestic Violence Protective Order (sometimes commonly referred to as a “restraining order” or a “50B order”) is a restraining order that is designed specifically for victims of domestic violence to give them the protection they need from the abuser.
 It is different from a general restraining order because it allows a judge to order more specific forms of protection for a victim and law enforcement also has the power to enforce it by charging an abuser criminally if the abuser violates the DVPO.
+Local domestic violence service providers are able to assist with obtaining a 50B protective order.
+Additionally, some college campuses offer support with students who seek assistance in obtaining a 50B order.

 Who is eligible to file for a Domestic Violence Protective Order (DVPO)?